Anoma1y/pokemon/README.md

 - Run `docker-compose build` and `docker-compose up` in the main directory.
 - Due to the nature of Docker (a container is killed when the command running in it finishes), the Yarn container will be run in watch mode.
-- To run any of the below commands, make sure you are in the docker container: `docker-compose exec {service} {cmd}`.
+- To run any of the following commands, make sure you are in the docker container: `docker-compose exec {service} {cmd}`.
+- Open http://localhost:8081 to view it in the browser.